-PHL 371 SPECIAL TOPICS IN PHILOSOPHY
+PHL 371 SPECIAL TOPICS IN PHILOSOPHY Four credit hours

 A detailed study of a selected topic in philosophy.
-Student interest will help to deter mine what topics will be offered.
+Student interest will help to determine what topics will be offered.
 May be repeated for credit, provided that the topic is different from any for which the student has already received credit.
 Topics to be announced.
 May be offered less frequently than once a year.